 The perfect family-friendly snack to have around.
 You can make these in batches and freeze them so they can be enjoyed later.

-A ridiculously easy recipe for the no-fuss lunch/dinner that you’ve always dreamed of.
+This a ridiculously easy recipe for the no-fuss lunch/dinner that you’ve always dreamed of.
 What’s better than a crunchy schnitzel roll?

 Bonus: Budget-Friendly Dessert Recipes

 Crunchy and buttery treats you can whip up with only a few ingredients that you already have in your pantry.